Antiokus314/express_seed/README.md

 ### app/utilities
 Loads in utility modules necessary for the application.

+### app/helpers
+Loads helper singletons to be utilized in your controllers

 ### app/controllers
 All controllers get loaded into this directory.
 The controller interface is fairly straightforward (uses the built in express.Router)